ksch-workflows/backend/bff/README.md

 2. Before that request is handled by the [`PatientController`](../ksch.patientmanagement/ksch.patientmanagement.impl/src/main/java/ksch/patientmanagement/http/PatientController.java) which will take care of the patient creation, the request is pre-processed by the [`TokenFilter`](./src/main/java/ksch/bff/TokenFilter.java).
 It reads the access token from the session belonging to the request.
 Then it adds the `Authorization` header with the access token to the request.
 3. Afterwards, there will be yet another pre-processor before the request can be handled by the `PatientController`.
 Spring Security reads out the `Authorization` header from the request.
 4. It then checks whether the signature included in the access token matches with the public signing key of the authorization server.
 If not, it declines further processing.
-5. Eventually the request reaches the `PatientController` which calls the busines logic required for the patient creation.
+5. Eventually the request reaches the `PatientController` which calls the business logic required for the patient creation.

 ### Development flow

 During development, the server which hosts the SPA is a different one than the one which hosts the API, i.e. the SPA and the API are running on different domains.
-For security reasons, the browser restricts setting and sending of cookies to websites running on the same domain and the concept described above is not applicable.
+For security reasons, the browser restricts the setting and sending of cookies to websites running on the same domain and the concept described above is not applicable.
 So, instead of relying on the BFF to enrich the API requests with the authorization header, the SPA is sending the authorization header by itself.
-This process is enabled by a [mock authorization server](https://github.com/ksch-workflows/noauth) (NoAuth) which allows the generatation of access tokens without providing real credentials and which premits the usage of any access token that gets provided.
+This process is enabled by a [mock authorization server](https://github.com/ksch-workflows/noauth) (NoAuth) which allows the generation of access tokens without providing real credentials and which permits the usage of any access token that gets provided.

 _Diagram_: